How accessible is your website?

 In honour of Global Accessibility Awareness Day (GAAD) here are some top tips written by guest blogger, Heather Stroud, Senior Test Engineer at Jadu Creative.

-As part of the test team in the Jadu Creative design studio I’m regularly reviewing updates, changes and new designs from an accessibility point of view.
+As part of the test team in the Jadu Creative design team, I’m regularly reviewing updates, changes and new designs from an accessibility point of view.
 It’s a large area and there can be a lot of discussion and debate over the best way to implement a requirement whilst also ensuring it remains accessible.
 We are always on the lookout for test cases and problems during testing that may cause accessibility issues.

-Here are some of my high level recommendations that may help with web accessibility.
+Here are some of my high-level recommendations that may help with web accessibility.

 - Keep accessibility in mind generally.
 It’s easier to think about it as part of all your changes rather than retrospectively giving yourself a large task.
 Making it an ongoing consideration is far easier.

 - Look up some good and bad practices.
 There are plenty out there on the web and they can prompt inspiration and reflection.

 - Consider user personas.
 You may be aware of users with visual problems but are you considering those with RSI (Repetitive Strain Injury)?
 English as a second language?
 Having a set of user personas to hand can help keep different user viewpoints in mind and prompt questions about content or layout.